Neel-cre/abcd/README.md

 3. Attention-Based Pooling: Implemented to refine the dialog model’s focus on key dialog sections, enhancing performance on longer contexts.

-A detailed document, improvements_EE798R_improvements_pdf.pdf, is included, outlining the mathematical basis of the upgrades and providing an in-depth explanation of the modifications made.
-The updated code reflecting these enhancements is provided in assignment_ee798r_ayush_210245_improvement.py.
+A detailed document, mathematics_improvement.pdf, is included, outlining the mathematical basis of the upgrades and providing an in-depth explanation of the modifications made.
+The updated code reflecting these enhancements is provided in PHASE_2_210245.py.

-Additionally, a new PDF document name model_after_improvement.pdf showcasing the model’s performance and results post-improvement has been added, offering a comprehensive view of the improvements in action.
+Additionally, a new PDF document name PHASE_2.pdf showcasing the model’s performance and results post-improvement has been added, offering a comprehensive view of the improvements in action.

 result obtained for dialog model-